6 Mistakes to Avoid when Socializing Your Child

 3. Expecting your child to be extroverted

-4. Exposing your child with too much
+4. Exposing your child to too much

 We forget that daily life can include new experiences for kids.
-For those who don’t enjoy over-stimulation, too much exposure too quickly can upset them.
+For those who don’t enjoy overstimulation, too much exposure too quickly can upset them.

 Instead, introduce new situations and places gradually.
 While you shouldn’t shield your child from difficult emotions, consider her temperament as well.
 Be patient when she doesn’t take to what other kids usually like.
 And stick to low-key experiences until she grows accustomed to them.

-5. Pushing kids when they’re not interested
+5. Pushing your child when they’re not interested

 And honor his decision when he says “no” to an activity.
 Don’t force him to go down the slide with the other kids, especially after he has said he doesn’t want to.
 By honoring his word, you let him know that others should listen to his boundaries when he says “no” or “stop.”